swecoinwizards/backend/README.md

 * Main focus is on the coinmarket API

 ## Front-End Design
+Login Page
+* Use mongodb for logging in
+* database stores username/account data
+* account recovery

 Home Page - Logged In
 * User personalized
 * Investor/crypto movements